Citizen Request Management

 1. Partner with Property Management and Real Estate Companies

 Moving into a new space is exciting, and residents want to learn about their neighborhood and new surroundings.
-Ask apartment building managers and local realtors to include a flyer with information about your resident request and 311 mobile application.
-Use it to report issues and public works requests in the neighborhood.
+Ask apartment building managers, local realtors, and homeowners association representatives to include a flyer or pamphlet with information about your resident request and 311 mobile application.
+If your handout includes a QR code for digital-first users, even better.

-Your community most likely has groups of like-minded individuals that meet regularly.
-Identify those groups like local neighborhood associations, local business councils, and religious organizations and ask to speak at a meeting to promote the usage of your resident request and 311 mobile app and how it can benefit their mission.
+Your community probably has groups of like-minded individuals.
+Identify local neighborhood associations, business councils, and religious organizations and ask to speak at a meeting.
+This will allow you to promote the usage of your resident request and 311 mobile app and share how it can benefit their members.

-Search engine optimization involves using common keywords in your website content to help improve the appearance and positioning of web pages in organic search results.
-By understanding what problems your residents are looking to solve using your municipal website, you can incorporate those terms into your website and point them in the direction of the resident request and 311 mobile app.
+Search engine optimization (SEO) involves using common keywords in your website content to help improve the appearance and positioning of web pages in organic search results.
+When you understand what problems your residents are looking to solve, you can incorporate those terms into your website and point them in the direction of the resident request and 311 mobile app.

-Tip: To make it easier for residents to download the app, create a QR code for your webpage that links directly to the app store.
+Tip: To make it easier for residents to download the app, create a QR code for your webpage that links directly to its listing in the app store.

-1. Utilize SMS Text Messages and Automated Phone Messages to share information
+5. Utilize SMS Text Messages and Automated Phone Messages to Share Information

-As pointed out earlier, the public steadily relies on mobile devices to gather information.
-Using a mass notification system to send promotional text and phone messages takes advantage of user habits and is a proactive way to reach your residents before they have a problem.
+The public steadily relies on mobile devices to gather information.
+Using a mass notification system to send promotional text and phone messages takes advantage of user habits, and allows you to reach your residents before they have a problem.

-While some residents prefer to use their mobile devices, some may want to reach out to their government by phone.
-To help reduce the number of calls your staff receives and empower residents to self-serve their inquiries using other channels, set up an automated phone messaging system that directs users to download your mobile app.
-Think pizza delivery meets government service delivery.
+While some residents prefer to use their mobile devices, others may want to speak with a representative.
+To reduce the number of calls staff receive and empower residents to self-serve their issues, set up an automated phone messaging system that directs users to download your mobile app.

-Sometimes, going back to basics can help effectively deliver a message.
-For example, create a direct mail piece and send it to residents’ homes.
-Also, include information about what your resident request and 311 mobile app does and step-by-step instructions for user download.
+Sometimes, going back to the basics can help deliver a message effectively.
+Create a direct mail piece and send it to residents’ homes.
+Include information about what your resident request and 311 mobile app does and step-by-step instructions for how to download.
+You can also take the campaign a step further and share success stories and statistics annually to celebrate the great work being done in the community.
+This can further drive adoption.

 Tip: Utilize a QR code that links directly to the app store for easy download.